Control 2.12: Supervision and Oversight (FINRA Rule 3110)

 Cross-References:

-- See Agent Identity Architecture for detailed sponsorship governance procedures, lifecycle workflows, and Zone-specific attestation requirements
+- See Agent Identity Architecture for sponsorship governance procedures, lifecycle workflows, and Zone-specific attestation requirements

 Implementation Playbooks